supercharge/docs/set.md

 #### isNotEmpty
-The `isNotEmpty` method returns `true` if entries are present the map.
+The `isNotEmpty` method returns `true` if entries are present in the set.
 Returns `false` if the set is empty:

 ```js
 const set = new Set()